akkartik/text.love/README.md

 * No support yet for right-to-left languages.

 * Undo/redo may be sluggish in large files.
-Large files may grow sluggish in other ways. lines.love works well in all circumstances with files under 50KB.
+Large files may grow sluggish in other ways.
+Works well in all circumstances with files under 50KB.

 * If you kill the process, say by force-quitting because things things get sluggish, you can lose data.